 Teen depression - helping; Teen depression - talk therapy; Teen depression - medicine

 American Psychiatric Association.
 Major depressive disorder.
 Diagnostic and Statistical Manual of Mental Disorders: DSM-5.
 5th ed.
 Arlington, VA: American Psychiatric Publishing; 2013:160-168.

 Bostic JQ, Prince JB, Buxton DC.
 Child and adolescent psychiatric disorders.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 69.

-Updated by: Fred K. Berger, MD, addiction and forensic psychiatrist, Scripps Memorial Hospital, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Updated by: Ryan James Kimmel, MD, Medical Director of Hospital Psychiatry at the University of Washington Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update 06/28/2017.
+02-12-19: Editorial update.